Hellinus/hellinus.github.io_backup/_posts/Game Design/Notes/2024-03-26-#033 Creative Writing - Plot.md

 - [ ] Specific Intimate Details
 - [ ] Inner Point of View: React, Reflect or Reveal
 - [ ] Definite Starting and Stoppine Point

+## Editing and Revision
+- Wait one week and revise and iterate.

+Checklist:
+- [ ] 1.
+Start with easy fixes.
+- [ ] 2.
+Omit needless words.
+- [ ] 3.
+Cut where you're doing the reader's thinking.
+- [ ] 4.
+Cut stage direction.
+- [ ] 5.
+Insure consistent character motivation.
+- [ ] 6.
+Has an action happened in the first paragraph?
+- [ ] 7.
+Is my story coherent?
+- [ ] 8.
+Are there complete scenes?
+- [ ] 9.
+Do I start each scene with something active?
+- [ ] 10.
+Am I writing in active voice?
+- [ ] 11.
+Is setting working?
+- [ ] 12.
+Are my characters acting believably?
+- [ ] 13.
+Are the transitions clear?
+- [ ] 14.
+Does my story fit together?
+(ABDCE)
+- [ ] 15.
+Did I explain the risks for each character?
+- [ ] 16.
+Did I explain the consequences of these risks?
+- [ ] 17.
+Does every sentence deepen character or advance plot?
+- [ ] 18.
+Is the second draft 10% shorter than the first?
+- [ ] 19.
+Am I ready to discard pages that aren't working?
+- [ ] 20.
+Is what you meant in your head clear on the page?
+- [ ] 21.
+Are my readers **NO LONGER CONFUSED?**